 TAFL Teaching Arabic as a Foreign Language

-From Monday 1 till Wednesday 10 July 2019, NVIC organizes a new edition of the TAFL course.
+From Sunday 5 until Wednesday 15 January 2020, NVIC organizes a new edition of the TAFL course.
 This intensive, interactive course is developed for (future) teachers of Arabic.
 It addresses both the practical aspects of teaching Arabic as a foreign language as well as the underlying linguistic and cognitive processes.

 The course will start with theories of second-language acquisition and a theoretical background on methods of teaching foreign languages, before moving to the practical aspects of teaching the four language skills (reading, writing, listening, and speaking).
 In addition, it will focus on a number of important questions confronting the teacher of Arabic as a foreign language, such as teaching grammar, designing a syllabus, and writing lesson plans.

 "I experienced the TAFL course as quite intensive, but I also enjoyed it thoroughly and learned a lot from it, both from the inspiring and competent teachers as well as from my fellow students"

 Goals and objectives

 - To help the participants enhance their teaching skills based on recent research on foreign language teaching.